TRIGGER WARNING: Strong suicide, psychosis and self-harm focus.

 Saviour is a chapter from psychologically themed autobiographical work, Search for Still Water.
 The second story to be published from this work on Minds Anonymous, this piece details the reality of psychosis in a devastating episode involving the attempted suicide of the writer.

-In blue the psychotic reality is explained in the first person, in black, the true events surrounding this episode are depicted.
+In bold the psychotic reality is explained in the first person, non-bold, the true events surrounding this episode are depicted.

 Please read on with caution.
 This story may affect some readers.